refinedev/refine/documentation/docs/tutorial.md

 ## Setup

-Refine uses React under the hood.
+refine uses React under the hood.
 We’ll use create-react-app to bootstrap an empty React app with Typescript.

 To create a new app, run the following commands: